A Unified Review of Deep Learning for Automated Medical Coding

 The most widely used approach to building deep networks for automated medical coding is to use residual connections, as shown in Fig.~\ref{fig:residual_networks}.
 Deep residual learning introduces the skip connection to avoid the effect of the vanishing gradient.
 It enables the building of very deep neural network architectures.
 Given the input encoding vector $\mathbf{x}$, the output of residual connection is denoted as $o=\sigma(\mathbf{x}+\mathcal{G}(\mathbf{x}))$, where $\mathcal{G}$ represents neural layers and $\sigma$ is a non-linear activation function.
-Several medical coding models use residual networks between stacked layers, which is denoted as: $\mathbf{H}^{l+1} = \sigma(\mathbf{H}^l+\mathcal{G}(\mathbf{H}^l))$.
-MultiResCNN~\cite{li2020multirescnn} is the first to combine residual learning with concatenation of multiple channels with different convolutional filters.
+Several medical coding models use residual networks between stacked layers, which are denoted as:

+MultiResCNN~\cite{li2020multirescnn} is the first to combine residual learning with the concatenation of multiple channels with different convolutional filters.
 Other follow-up works such as DCAN~\cite{ji2020dilated} and Fusion~\cite{luo2021fusion} also use the residual neural network.
 We also illustrate the highway networks for building deep architectures in Fig.~\ref{fig:highway_networks}, although no existing medical coding models adopt the highway mechanism.
 Highway networks use the gating mechanism (i.e., the transform gate and the carry gate) to control the amount of input information and avoid attenuation when stacking very deep layers.
 The highway networks can be an alternative to building deep medical coding models.